earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 ### What's Next

-So now I've learned the basics of building a command line tool that calls a JSON web-service in GoLang.
+So now I've learned the basics of building a command-line tool that calls a JSON web-service in GoLang.
 It went pretty smoothly and the amount of code I had to write was pretty minimal.

-There are two things I want to add to activity tracker next.
-First, I want to try moving to GRPC.
+There are two things I want to add to the activity tracker next.
+First, since all that calls the service is this client, I want to move to GRPC.
 Second, I need some sort of persistence - right now the service holds everything in memory.
-I can't have a power outage erasing all my fitness tracking.
+I can't have a power outage erasing all of my hard work.

 Hopefully, you've learned something as well.
 If you want to be notified about the next installment, sign up for the newsletter:

 {% include cta/embedded-newsletter.html %}

+[^1]: One of the first things I learned was to call it GoLang and not Go, or I'd end up with advice on an augmented reality game and not the programming language.